Dependence On Alcohol

 • Falls, scrapes, scratches, bumps and bruises.

-• Unexplained need for money, can’t explain where money goes, or even theft.
+• Unexplained need for money, can’t explain where money goes, or theft

 • Financial or legal problems, or police involvement.